 - 1. Evidence of having completed a bachelor's degree in a public or private higher education institution licensed to operate, as required by the corresponding jurisdiction. - 2.
 Bachelor's degree graduation index of 3.0 out of a 4.0 scale. - 3.
-Students must have completed with a grade of "C" or higher the following prerequisites either at the undergraduate or graduate level: - Physics/Physical Science/Chemistry - Biology/Biological Science/Human Anatomy & Physiology/Human Genetics/ Neuroanatomy & Neurophysiology - Human Growth and Development/Child Psychology - Professional Writing/English Composition & APA Style Workshop - Statistics - Introduction to Special Child Education/Communication Disorders/Children with Special Needs/Clinical Management in Communication Disorders - Acoustic and Psychoacoustic Aspects of Sound/Hearing & Speech Science
+Students must have completed with a grade of "C" or higher the following prerequisites either at the undergraduate or graduate level: - a.
+Physics/Physical Science/Chemistry - b.
+Biology/Biological Science/Human Anatomy & Physiology/Human Genetics/ Neuroanatomy & Neurophysiology - c.
+Statistics